Lwów pogrom (1918): Aftermath

 The Polish government also investigated the Lwów events.
 A report prepared on 17 December 1918 for the Foreign Ministry of Poland emphasized the role played by criminals released during the struggle over the city and recruited by the Polish Armed Forces.
 According to the report, this resulted in a "tragic and vicious circle" when a soldier fighting for the Polish cause "robbed at every opportunity and wherever he could."
 The report noted that as of December, sentences had not been passed for 40 soldiers, along with one thousand civilians identified as "criminals" who had been jailed for robbery and murder.
 There was no evidence that there had been any desire to immediately stop the pogrom.
 According to Alexander Victor Prusin, the Polish point of view was that the events were distorted willfully by the Jews.
 Prusin notes that Jewish news agencies covering the pogrom in USA and Europe had "widely publicized and highly exaggerated its scope".
 The international response to the pogrom was viewed in Poland as proof of an "international Jewish conspiracy", and Polish media attempted to dispel "Jewish slander".
-However, Prusin states that the Polish version of events was "much further than the truth than the Jewish one", blaming "Ukrainians and Jewish hoodlums" for staging the pogrom.
+However, Prusin states that the Polish version of events was "much further from the truth than the Jewish one", blaming "Ukrainians and Jewish hoodlums" for staging the pogrom.
 This version was endorsed by the Polish government agencies.

+Roughly 1,600 people were for arrested on suspicion of participating in the pogrom, of whom 79 were prosecuted by Polish military courts.
+Overall, 44 people were convicted.
+Most of them received lenient sentences, ranging from 10 days to 18 months in prison.
+Three pogromists, however, were found guilty of murdering Jews and executed by firing squad.
+According to internal investigation by the Jewish Rescue Committee (Żydowski Komitet Ratunkowy) held alongside the official state investigation, most rapes, robberies and murders were committed by unidentified soldiers.